bhavinjawade/RidgeBase/README.md

 # BibTex:

-If you use RidgeBase in your research please cite our paper:
+If you use RidgeBase dataset in your research please cite our paper:

 ```
 ```